cedarwarman/gaf_converter/README.md

 # gaf_converter
-This script converts .gaf files into formatted input for the R package topGO.
+This script converts .gaf files into properly formatted input for the R package topGO.